SamanthaClarke1/timesheet-system/README.md

 You're going to want a [Mongo Database](https://www.mongodb.com/).
 You can easily make one through [mLab](https://mlab.com/), or [mongoAtlas](https://www.mongodb.com/cloud/atlas/lp/general/).
 You could also run one [locally](https://docs.mongodb.com/manual/installation/) though, options options options.

 Once you've set all that up, just add your information to the .env, and run the program.
-Add an admin manually, with `add-admin <username> <password>`, in the server cli.
+Add an admin manually, with `add-user`, in the server cli.
 They will invite the other users through the gui.

 # Running